certinia/mdapi-oauth-demo/Web Flow With External Server Posting Back/README.md

 The Client Secret is needed to support Refresh Tokens and can be omitted if refresh tokens are not needed.

-1. The application opens a new Window on the client browser and directs it to the Salesforce Login Server passing the ID of the Connected App
+1. Request a token: The application opens a new Window on the client browser and directs it to the demo web server.
+This immediately redirects to the Salesforce Login Server requesting an OAuth Web Flow.
 2. Salesforce takes the user through Web Flow Authorisation.
     This may be shortcut if the user has already authorised the Connected App.
 3. The browser is redirected to the demo web server, passing an Access Code